TREASURIES-Bond prices rise ahead of U.S. jobs report

 “If they are waiting for the data, I honestly don’t think that they will get enough of it in 2015 to justify raising rates,” said Kevin Giddis, head of fixed income capital markets at Raymond James in Memphis, Tennessee.

 The U.S. Labor Department’ will release the September non-farm payrolls report at 8:30 a.m.
-(1230 GMT) on Friday and economists expect the report to show that employers added 203,000 jobs in September, according to a Reuters poll.
+(1230 GMT) on Friday.
+Economists expect the report to show that employers added 203,000 jobs in September, according to a Reuters poll.

 Analysts have said the September jobs report will be crucial to the central bank’s decision on when to increase interest rates for the first time in nearly a decade, after its policy-setting group, the Federal Open Market Committee (FOMC), decided against raising rates in September, citing concerns about global risks and volatility.